 Sagat angrily demanded a rematch.
 Ryu did not wish to fight, but Sagat would not take no for an answer.

-Still guilty over using the satsui no hadou to attack the honorable Sagat, Ryu threw the match.
+Still guilty over using the Satsui no Hado to attack the honorable Sagat, Ryu threw the match.
 He hoped that it would give Sagat some closure.

 Street Fighter Alpha 3, part 1

-Two years later Ryu was still troubled by the previous events that happened during Alpha 2.
+Two years later Ryu was still troubled by what happened during Alpha 2.
 He travelled the world trying continuing to train and fight worthy opponents.